-cheap and some eco friendly ways to heat a winter greenhouse without using electricity
+cheap and Eco friendly ways to heat a greenhouse

 The cost of heating a greenhouse in winter can sometimes outweigh the savings and advantages of using it to grow your own.